 Causes of Stroke

 A stroke can be brought on by many factors.
 The most common cause of stroke is high blood pressure and high cholesterol.
 These conditions are often the result of an unhealthy diet and lack of exercise.
-Other risk factors for stroke include obesity, poor circulation,
+Other risk factors for stroke include obesity, poor circulation, atrial fibrillation (irregular heart beat), diabetes, age, smoking, excessive alcohol consumption, and recreational drug use.

 Stroke Treatment and Prevention